raspberrypilearning/piglow/README.md

     # blacklist i2c-bcm2708
     ```

-    Then save and exit by pressing **CTRL** and **X**, followed by **Y** and **Enter**
+    Then save and exit by pressing **CTRL** and **X**, followed by **Y** and **Enter**.

-5. Now download and install the i2c libraries and Python support by typing:
+5. Now download and install the i2c libraries and Python support by typing the following:

     ```
     sudo apt-get install python-smbus
 	```

-6. Finally reboot your Pi!
+6. Finally, reboot your Pi!

 ## Step 2: Test your PiGlow using the PyGlow Module

-To program the PyGlow with your Raspberry Pi you will need to download and use the PyGlow python module.
+To program the PyGlow with your Raspberry Pi you will need to download and use the PyGlow Python module.
 Your Raspberry Pi will need to be connected to the internet in order to this.

 ###Activity Checklist:

-1. Begin by creating a folder or directory for your PyGlow files by typing `mkdir pyglow`
+1. Begin by creating a folder or directory for your PyGlow files by typing `mkdir pyglow`.

-2. Next change to the pyglow folder by typing `cd pyglow`
+2. Next, change to the pyglow folder by typing `cd pyglow`.

-3. This folder will be empty and you can see this by typing `ls` to check a folder's contents.
+3. This folder will be empty; you can see this by typing `ls` to check the folder's contents.

-4. Download the python file required by typing the following all one one line and pressing **Enter** on your keyboard:
+4. Download the Python file required by typing the following all one one line and pressing **Enter** on your keyboard:

 	```
         wget https://raw.github.com/benleb/PyGlow/master/pyglow.py --no-check-certificate
 	```
-5. This will give you a file called pyglow.py, this is the module and will do all the hardwork.
+5. This will give you a file called pyglow.py.
+This file is the module and will do all the hard work for you.

-6. Now download `test.py`, a program to test that your PiGlow will work by typing:
+6. Now download `test.py`, which is a program to test that your PiGlow will work, by typing the following:

 	```
         wget https://raw.github.com/benleb/PyGlow/master/examples/test.py --no-check-certificate